nicksavill/kDNA-annotation/README.md

 #### Step 5

 Align the maxicircle (`maxi_align`) and all the minicircles (`mini_align`) to all edited mRNA sequences.
-This code is written in parellelised C for speed.
+This code is written in parallelised C for speed.
 Both sense and anti-sense strands of the circles are aligned.

 The source code for these binaries are in the `src` directory of the package.
 If the source code is changed the binaries need re-compiling with the commands

     gcc -O3 -o ../kDNA_annotation/align_maxi align_maxi.c -fopenmp -lyaml
     gcc -O3 -o ../kDNA_annotation/align_mini align_mini.c -fopenmp -lyaml

 These programs find all alignments at least as long as `minimum gRNA length` (defined in the config file).
 As well as finding all gRNAs, these programs also produce many false positives, duplicates and overlapping alignments.
-In addition, no checks are made for an anhor, nor whether an alignment contains insertions or deletions in the mRNA.
+In addition, no checks are made for an anchor, nor whether an alignment contains insertions or deletions in the mRNA.
 These checks are all done at a later step.
 These programs output to two files `maxi_alignments.txt` and `mini_alignments.txt`.

 #### Step 6